Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 Updated Feb 27: A rumor said Xiao’s absence was due to a severe shoulder injury that required surgery.
 Well, a brutal training style that even injured the coach himself?
 Hopefully, this 57-year-old coach is recovering well.

-That said, over the past half-year, the Wang-Xiao partnership has felt grown distant.
+That said, over the past half-year, the Wang-Xiao partnership has felt distant.
 And once again, Wang is left without a real supervising coach.

 Writing this far has left me exhausted.
 Emotionally drained.